pydicom/pynetdicom/docs/echoscu.rst

 basic DICOM connectivity.

-The following simple example shows what happens when it is succesfully run on an SCP that supports the Verification SOP Class:
+The following simple example shows what happens when it is succesfully run on an SCP that supports the *Verification SOP Class*:
 ::
     user@host: echoscu 192.168.2.1 11112
     user@host: